 Some of the energy savings measures also result in environmental benefits and the saving of other resources.
 Environmental impacts are quantified based on statewide conversion factors supplied by the NJDEP for electric, gas and oil energy savings.
 Where identifiable and quantifiable these other key resource savings, such as oil, will be estimated.
 Oil and propane savings are the major resources that have been identified.
 If other resources are significantly impacted, they will be included in the resource savings estimates.

-Post-Implementation Review

-Program administrators will review application forms and tracking systems for all measures and conduct field inspections on a sample of installations.
-For some programs and jobs (e.g., custom, large process, large and complex comprehensive design), post-installation review and on-site verification of a sample of application forms and installations will be used to ensure the reliability of site-specific savings estimates.

 Adjustments to Energy and Resource Savings

 Coincidence with Electric System Peak